hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

     sys.exit(1)
 ```

-4. Reboot the stick, after load press `enter` to activate the console
+4. Reboot the stick
+5. Open Tera Term (or other serial terminal emulator), after load press `enter` to activate the console

 {% include image.html file="new-root-procedure\press-enter.jpg"  alt="Press enter for activate the console" caption="Press enter for activate the console" %}